 The study was carried out by researchers from University College London.
 Funding is not explicitly stated in the study, but the authors acknowledge the support of the national cycling charity CTC, British Cycling, Sky Ride and Cycling Weekly magazine.
 They state the funders had no role in the study other than providing funding.

-The study was published in the peer-reviewed Journal of Men's Health on an open access basis, so it is free to read online.
+The study was published in the peer-reviewed Journal of Men's Health.

 The story was picked up by both the Mail Online and The Daily Telegraph, with each choosing to report the findings differently.

 The Mail was keen to emphasise the link to prostate cancer, as seen in the inaccurate headline stating that, "Men who cycle more than nine hours a week are six times more likely to develop prostate cancer".
 The rest of the coverage of the study is appropriate and goes on to report that no causal relationship has been proven.

 The Telegraph took a more cheerful approach, emphasising that the study found no link between frequent cycling and infertility or erectile dysfunction.
 Its reporting was also balanced and accurate.

 This was a cross-sectional study looking at associations between erectile dysfunction, infertility and prostate cancer in a group of regular male cyclists from the UK.